knighttower/JsUtilities/packages/block-ui/README.md

 ## Notes

-- Cash.js is recommended due to its lightweight size compared to jQuery.
+- Cash.js is recommended due to its smaller size compared to jQuery.
-- Also Cash.js is recommended for its flexibility to manipulate the DOM and easy sintax then vanilla JS.
+- The library automatically handles browser quirks and sets proper `z-index` for seamless overlays.
-- The library automatically adjusts to quirks mode or standards mode of the browser.
+- Supports nested elements and ensures `tab` key constraint during blocking.
 - Extend the default configuration globally using `$.extend`.
 ---

-Enjoy using **BlockUI.js** for seamless UI blocking! 🎉
+Enjoy using **BlockUI.js** to create seamless UI interactions! 🎉